albert12132/albertwu.org/website/review/contents/interpreter/exam.md

         return False
     else:
         tokens.pop(0)
+        return True

-        return True""") + """At this point, our code looks like this:""" + prettify("""
+At this point, our code looks like this:

     def is_pyramid(tokens):
         if not tokens or tokens[0] != '(':
             return False